MerkulovDaniil/hse25/homework.md

         #hessian_fn =
         return hessian_fn(params)
     ```
-    that computes the full Hessian $H$ of the loss function with respect to the model parameters using JAX’s automatic differentiation.
+    that computes the full Hessian $H$ of the loss function with respect to the model parameters using JAX's automatic differentiation.

     **Naive HVP via Full Hessian:** [2/22 points] Write a function ```naive_hvp(hessian, vector)``` that, given a precomputed Hessian $H$ and a vector $v$ (of the same shape as the parameters), computes the Hessian-vector product using a straightforward matrix-vector multiplication.